supabase-community/gotrue-ex/README.md

 # Why?

-[GoTrue](https://github.com/netlify/gotrue) is a way of doing authentication by delagating the work to separate service.
-It has a very slim HTTP API, requiring little maintance.
+[GoTrue](https://github.com/netlify/gotrue) is a way of doing authentication by delagating the work to a separate service.
+It has a very slim HTTP API, so less code to maintain.
 It's also a polyglot auth solution.

 It was developed by Netlify, though this version is being developed against the [supabase fork](https://github.com/supabase/gotrue)

-For many apps, [`mix.gen.auth`] is a great solution, but it requires a bit more work to setup and adjustments.
-For a small team, or for doing a quick experiment, offloading a task like auth reduces time to market.
+For many apps, [`phx_gen_auth`](https://github.com/aaronrenner/phx_gen_auth) is a great solution, but it requires a bit more work to setup and adjust.
+It does mean inheriting a bunch of code.
+For a small team, or for quick experimentation, offloading a task like auth removes a big friction and reduces time to market.

-This also makes it possibile to create a [supabase](https://supabase.io) client down the road.
+It also makes it possibile to create an Elixir [supabase](https://supabase.io) client down the road.

 ## Installation